 After their stand against Nazism in World War II, the two men helped found the United Nations.
 Churchill’s mother was American and he and FDR were distant cousins

-Go to No.122 Regent Street today and you’ll find a branch of the Body Shop.
+Go to No.122 Regent Street today and you’ll find a shuttered branch of the Body Shop.
 The shop at No.15 New Bond Street, which closed in 1975, 11 years after the company moved production to a factory in Aylesbury, is now a branch of watchmaker Patek Philippe.
 Outside you will find seated bronze statues of Allied wartime leaders Sir Winston Churchill and Franklin D. Roosevelt sharing a joke.
 The statue by Lawrence Holofcener was unveiled in 1995 by the Bond Street Association to mark 50 years of peace.
 I’m not sure how intentional this was but how fitting that they are outside Negretti’s old shop, the instruments of which played a big part in helping the Allies to prevail over the Axis.

 Back in the day N&Z was highly regarded in the local community and people would phone to access data that the company compiled from its rooftop weather station.
 In the late 1950s it was the job of Geoffrey John Gill, an office junior who went on to become an apprentice draftsman, to collect these stats.